JRoshthen1/LectureSummarizer/README.md

 ## Contributing

-- Start by forking the repository and then clone your fork.
+- Start by forking the repository.
 - Create a branch in your fork for your contributions.
 - Commit your changes with clear commit messages.
 - Push your branch to your fork on GitHub and submit a pull request to the main project.